fcapano/EOTAUpdate/README.md

 - Copy the file ota/cfg.txt to a server that can be reached by your ESP32 and update the fields as needed.

--  The file contains three lines, the URL to the firmware to install, a number representing its version and a description of the version (this is optional and only used in logs).
+-  The file contains four lines, the URL to the firmware to install, a number representing its version, an optional MD5 of the binary and an optional description of the version.
+   If not including optional field, leave an empty line in its place.

 - Add the following lines to the beginning your main.cpp